Jenabai Daruwali: Mediator and underworld influence

-Jenabai is credited with brokering a historic peace treaty among rival factions under the patronage of Haji Mastan.
+Jenabai is credited with brokering a peace treaty among rival factions under the patronage of Haji Mastan.
 Her relationships with figures like Dawood Ibrahim and Karim Lala made her a powerful intermediary.
-She was affectionately referred to as “Maasi” or “Apa” (aunt) by underworld members.
+She was affectionately referred to as "Maasi" or "Apa" (aunt) by underworld members.

 Later life and legacy

-By the 1980s, her influence declined as drug gangs and violence restructured Mumbai’s criminal landscape.
+By the 1980s, her influence declined as drug gangs and violence restructured Mumbai's criminal landscape.
 Following the 1993 Bombay bombings, she reportedly fell ill and died a few years later.

 Her legacy lives on in Indian popular culture and journalism.
-S. Hussain Zaidi profiles her in Mafia Queens of Mumbai, and major Indian news outlets have acknowledged her as a significant, gender-defying figure in the underworld.
+S. Hussain Zaidi profiles her in Mafia Queens of Mumbai, and Indian news outlets have acknowledged her as a significant, gender-defying figure in the underworld.

 In popular culture

 A fictionalized version of Jenabai inspired the 2016 Zee TV series Amma, starring Shabana Azmi as a female underworld figure.